 A teaspoon of Camphor oil is mixed along with 100 ml of olive oil / sesame oil.
 This is applied externally to improve blood circulation.

 Camphor is FDA approved for external application in a concentration of 3 – 11 %

 In preparing liniments:

 Herbal oils are mixed with camphor, menthol, thymol, Eucalyptus oil etc, to prepare pain relieving liniment.
 This liniment gives a coolant / counter-irritant effect to the liniment.
 It also makes the liniment to evaporate from the applied body part.

 For external application, in any product, the camphor concentration should not be more than 11 %

-Artificially prepared camphor prepared from turpentine is not suitable for oral consumption.
-Do not get confused it with the edible camphor.
+Artificially prepared camphor made from turpentine is not suitable for oral consumption.
+Do not get confuse it with the edible camphor.

 Camphor is used in treating low blood pressure.
 Hence, it is not suitable for people with high blood pressure.

 It is best to avoid its usage in epilepsy and Parkinson’s disease patients.